 I thought it appropriate, if I used my Motion Picture and Television Blog to give my readers a "Hollywood History Lesson" on the "Revolutionary War".
-That was against the tyranny and dictatorship of "King George III", but might not have recognized "The Founders" own shortcomings.
+A war against the tyranny and dictatorship of "King George III".
+A war fought to create a DEMOCRACY with ELECTED REPRESENTATIVES by the people, for the people, and WITHOUT A KING!

 There were four films using the "Revolutionary War" as a backdrop during the silent era.
 Both the first such motion picture produced and the fourth were made by the same director David Wark (D.W.)
 Griffith.